-An open source software not only provides you with free access to the product but also an ability to modify the code and make your own version.
-This is one of the reasons why many people use Linux because it provides a lot of free and open source tools.
+An open-source software not only provides you with free access to the product but also the ability to modify the code and make your own version.
+This is one of the reasons why many people use Linux because it provides a lot of free and open-source tools.
 But, for Windows, it’s a different story.
 Most of the Windows applications are very expensive and users usually have no other choice.

 There are some great open-source tools available for Windows as well but there’s no marketing or promotion.
 People usually don’t get to know about them because no one promotes things for free.
 So I’ve decided to make a list of 10 absolutely free and open-source PC software for Windows users.

 10 Best Free Software For Windows 10

 1. Open Office

 OpenOffice.org, commonly known as OpenOffice was initially released on May 1, 2002.
-It is an open source discontinued office suite of its earlier version the StarOffice written in C++ and Java.
-The Sun Microsystems acquired StarOffice in 1999 for its internal use.
+It is an open-source discontinued office suite of its earlier version the StarOffice written in C++ and Java.
+Sun Microsystems acquired StarOffice in 1999 for its internal use.
 OpenOffice includes

 - word processor (Writer),